Erik G. Bengtsson

-Lieutenant General Erik Gustav Bengtsson (born 14 July 1928) is a Swedish Army officer.
+Lieutenant General Erik Gustav Bengtsson (born 14 July 1928 – 27 April 2025) was a Swedish Army officer.
 He was Chief of the Army from 1984 to 1990.

 Early life

 Bengtsson was born on 14 July 1928 in Visnum, Värmland County, Sweden, the son of Erik Bengtsson, a farmer, and his wife Hildur (née Löfstedt).
 He passed studentexamen in 1951.

 Career

 Bengtsson was commissioned as an officer in Norrland Artillery Regiment (A 4) in 1952.
 Bengtsson attended the Royal Swedish Army Staff College from 1958 to 1961 and served in the Army Staff from 1961 to 1964 and in the Defence Staff from 1964 to 1967.

 He served in Norrland Artillery Regiment (A 4) in 1967 and the Defence Staff in 1968.
 Bengtsson then served in Boden Artillery Regiment (A 8) in 1972 and was section chief in the Military District Staff within the Upper Norrland Military District (Milo ÖN) in 1973.
 He was promoted to colonel and was chief of education in Boden Artillery Regiment (A 8) and the Boden Defence District (Fo 63) in 1975.

 Bengtsson was promoted to senior colonel and was appointed vice chief in the Military District Staff within the Upper Norrland Military District in 1977.
 He was promoted to major general and became chief of staff of the Eastern Military District (Milo Ö) in 1978.
 Bengtsson was promoted to lieutenant general and served as military commander of the Upper Norrland Military District from 1 October 1980 to 1984 and then as the Chief of Army from 1 October 1984 to 1990.
 As Chief of Army, Bengtsson was also Superior Commanding Officer for the Swedish UN forces, including the Swedish contingent in Cyprus which was part of UNFICYP.